 The major problem is that gravity is easy to detect when you’re looking at very large objects like planets, stars, and galaxies.
 It follows that even tiny objects that have mass, like an electron or quark, must have gravity too.

-Bridging the two theories requires understanding how gravity acts at this level, but for these tiny objects it’s absolutely minuscule.
-Measuring it using maths, like Newton and Einstein did, must require vastly more powerful instruments than we have invented.
+Connecting the two theories requires understanding how gravity works for these tiny objects, but it’s force at this level is absolutely minuscule and hard to detect.
+Measuring it experimentally requires vastly more powerful instruments than we have invented.

 Getting these measurements, and the theory of ‘quantum gravity’ that will follow, is a scientific Holy Grail that will unify physics, and for that reason it is known as the theory of everything.